-Spend a little bit of time reading up on Stripe (read our review) and Square (read our review) and you’ll start to see the similarities.
+Spend a little bit of time reading up on Stripe and Square (read our review), and you’ll start to see the similarities.
 They’re both giants in the payments industry, media darlings that have transformed the way people pay for things as well as the way merchants accept payments.
 They’re both on the leading edge of technology and rely heavily on machine learning to drive their payment processing systems.

 Most importantly, both Square and Stripe offer huge assortments of commerce tools that make it easy for merchants to run their businesses.
 With the various APIs and integrations available, plus support for in-person, online, and even in-app payments, there are almost limitless possibilities for creating a custom system with everything from invoicing to email marketing and more.

 However, once you get past that point, it becomes harder to draw apples-to-apples comparisons because Square’s offerings are much more varied.
-Square really is an all-in-one processor that can handle in-person and eCommerce payments, as well as inventory management, CRM, and more.
-Stripe has generally focused more on mobile and eCommerce, with powerful tools for marketplaces subscription-based businesses.
-However, now it’s introduced a POS integration option for in-person payments.
+Square is an all-in-one processor that can handle in-person and eCommerce payments as well as inventory management, CRM, and more.
+Stripe has generally focused more on mobile and eCommerce, with powerful tools for marketplaces and subscription-based businesses.
+It’s a relative latecomer to POS transactions.